rubino25/RatOS/site/docs/configuration/beacon_contact.md

 - Run `BEACON_FINAL_CALIBRATION BED_TEMP=85`

 	Use your target bed temperature for the `BED_TEMP` parameter.
 It will home your printer and run the calibration fully automated.
+	In case you have a chamber heater it is recommended to heat it up to your target temperature before starting the test.

 - Run `SAVE_CONFIG` to save the model to your printer.cfg file.